 High-resolution topography and fault displacements

-We used a combination of Terrestrial LiDAR Scanning (TLS), UAV-based Structure-from-Motion photogrammetry (Bunds et al., submitted), and manual surveys (RTK and handheld GPS) to survey fault displacements and assist with detailed mapping.
+We used a combination of Terrestrial LiDAR Scanning (TLS), UAV-based Structure-from-Motion photogrammetry (Bunds and Stahl, 2019), and manual surveys (RTK and handheld GPS) to survey fault displacements and assist with detailed mapping.
 All TLS data were collected with a Riegl VZ-1000 scanner operated with the assistance of a UNAVCO field engineer.
 Scans were tied together using fixed-point reflectors and georeferenced by occupying the scan station and reflectors with GPS in the field.
 All individual point clouds at sites were merged, aligned, and georeferenced.
 We used lastools Blast2DEM toolbox to process TLS point clouds to 1 m digital surface models (DSMs).
 Vegetation was not removed due to the low vegetation cover present at field sites and negligible effect on DSM-based measurements.

-For UAV-based photogrammetry, Bunds et al. (submitted) used a DJI Phantom 2 mounted with a Sony A5100 camera with 24.3 megapixel APS-C sensor and 16 mm pancake lens.
+For UAV-based photogrammetry, Bunds et al. (2019) used a DJI Phantom 2 mounted with a Sony A5100 camera with 24.3 megapixel APS-C sensor and 16 mm pancake lens.
 Ground Control Points (GCPs) and checkpoints were measured using an RTK GPS system consisting of a Trimble R8 rover and Trimble 5700/Zephyr Geodetic antenna reference station.
 The position of the reference station was determined using the National Geodetic Survey’s Online Positioning User Service and occupations of over eight hours.
 Structure-from-Motion (SfM) processing was conducted with Agisoft Photoscan running on three to eight workstations.
 A selection of photographs was initially aligned on low setting to estimate coverage and photographs were added to areas that lacked overlap.
 The revised selection of photographs was aligned on the ‘high’ setting to generate a final sparse point cloud of the survey area.
 GCPs were hand-positioned in each photograph, and camera models were re-optimized (‘bundle adjustment’) with GCP locations incorporated.
 A dense point cloud was then generated using the ‘high’ setting in Photoscan followed by creation of a 6 cm pixel-resolution DSM.

 Topographic profiles of selected faults were obtained with either a handheld Garmin GPS with barometric altimeter or with a Trimble R8 RTK GPS.
 While the accuracy of these datasets to actual ground elevations is variable, the internal precision of the point positions is acceptable for measuring fault scarp profiles and to supplement the UAV and TLS DSMs.